MA (Oxon), AFInstD

 - Preparing and presenting expert advice and testimony in complex corporate governance cases.

 - Evaluations: user-friendly and practical board and chair evaluations, and assessing individual director contributions.

 - Reviews: insightful and actionable reviews of governance effectiveness and board and committee structures, composition, processes and effectiveness.

 - Board-CEO interaction: assisting new CEOs, evaluating CEO performance and helping to address board/CEO relationship issues.

 - Succession: assisting with board, chair and CEO succession planning and appointments.

 Chairmanship and Governance

-Richard’s executive roles have included five years as Chief Executive of a regional bank in New Zealand, Interim Chief Executive of a regional council, and four years as Chief Operating Officer for the New Zealand of a leading British bank.
+Richard’s executive roles have included nearly five years as Chief Executive of a regional bank in New Zealand, Interim Chief Executive of a regional council, and four years as Chief Operating Officer for the New Zealand operations of a leading British bank.

-Before moving to New Zealand, Richard gained his MA degree at Oxford University, after which he trained as a fast-jet pilot in the Royal Air Force.
-His first leadership appointment came at age 22, running a 4,500-person refugee camp at a British base in Cyprus.
+Before moving to New Zealand, Richard gained his MA degree and a rowing ‘Blue’ at Oxford University, after which he trained as a fast-jet pilot in the Royal Air Force, winning the Sword of Honour and Queen’s Medal for his year.